Polynomial $\chi$-boundedness for excluding $P_5$: Preliminaries and proof overview

 \subsection{Decomposing along high-$\chi$ anticomplete pairs}

 The core idea of structural graph theory is to decompose graphs with forbidden substructures into simpler pieces.
-In the context of polynomial $\chi$-boundedness, the most dramatic application of this idea is the proof of the strong perfect graph theorem~\cite{MR2233847}; and recently a variety of decomposition techniques have been instrumental in establishing polynomial $\chi$-boundedness for circle graphs~\cite{MR4275079}, bounded clique-width graphs~\cite{MR4125349}, and bounded twin-width graphs~\cite{MR4865478}.
-The common theme of all these proofs is that the \dd simpler pieces\ee{} in question actually belong to (considerably) more structured hereditary classes than those of their corresponding host graphs.
-These more structured classes are known to be polynomially $\chi$-bounded (or even perfect in the cases of~\cite{MR2233847,MR4275079}), and analysing the corresponding decomposition types (in other words, how the decompositions were formulated) would lead to the desired polynomial $\chi$-boundedness (or perfectness in the case of~\cite{MR2233847}).
+In the context of polynomial $\chi$-boundedness, the most dramatic application of this idea is the proof of the strong perfect graph theorem~\cite{MR2233847}; and recently a variety of decomposition techniques have been instrumental in establishing polynomial $\chi$-boundedness for circle graphs~\cite{MR4275079}, grounded L-graphs~\cite{MR4670367}, even-hole-free graphs~\cite{MR4568110}, bounded clique-width graphs~\cite{MR4125349}, and bounded twin-width graphs~\cite{MR4865478}.
+The common theme of all these proofs is that the `simpler pieces' in question actually belong to (considerably) more structured hereditary classes than those of their corresponding host graphs.
+These more structured classes are usually known to be polynomially $\chi$-bounded (or even perfect in the cases of~\cite{MR2233847,MR4275079}), and analysing how the decompositions were formulated would lead to the desired polynomial $\chi$-boundedness (or perfectness in the case of~\cite{MR2233847}); see~\cite{MR3096332,MR4033105,MR4865478} for a number of decompositions that preserve this property.
+To the best of our knowledge, this structural approach was also the motivation behind the second line of research towards \cref{thm:p5} that was summarised in \cref{subsec:main}.
+Indeed, establishing polynomial $\chi$-boundedness for various subclasses of $P_5$-free graphs in this way was expected to suggest a structural decomposition of these graphs, which would lead to the poly-$\chi$-bounding property of $P_5$.
+However, such a decomposition is yet to be found despite considerable effort.